|Nation||United States of America (USA)|

 |Launch Date and Time||April 8, 1966 / 01:00:02 UT|

 |Launch Site||Cape Canaveral, Fla. / Launch Complex 36B|

-This was a test to launch a dummy Surveyor lunar lander spacecraft into a barycentric orbit towards a simulated Moon.
+This was a NASA test to launch a dummy Surveyor lunar lander spacecraft into a barycentric orbit towards a simulated Moon.

 Unlike the two previous Surveyor mass model tests, this flight was supposed to demonstrate a restart capability for the Centaur upper stage.
-The Centaur-Surveyor combination successfully achieved parking orbit around Earth with a first firing, but when it came time for the second firing, the Centaur RL-10 engines fired for only a few seconds instead of 107 seconds.
+The Centaur-Surveyor combination successfully achieved parking orbit around Earth with a first firing, but when it came time for the second firing, the Centaur RL-10 engines fired for only a few seconds instead of the planned 107 seconds.

-With no hope of reaching its ultimate orbit (planned for 104 x 236,000 miles or 167 × 380,000 kilometers), the payload reentered on May 5, 1966.
+With no hope of reaching its ultimate orbit (planned for 104 × 236,000 miles or 167 × 380,000 kilometers), the payload reentered Earth's atmosphere May 5, 1966.

 Siddiqi, Asif A. Beyond Earth: A Chronicle of Deep Space Exploration, 1958-2016.
 NASA History Program Office, 2018.